paulkeysdev/Crypto-buddy_bot/README.md

 "Are you expensive?"
 "Who's your boss?"
 "Do you get smarter?"
-To test Core Crypto Advice Logic:
+## To test Core Crypto Advice Logic:

-"Which crypto is profitable?"
-"Recommend a good investment."
 "What's the best investment?"
 "Which crypto is sustainable?"
-"Tell me about eco-friendly cryptocurrencies."
-"Which crypto is green?"
-"Which crypto is trending up?"
 "Tell me about rising trend cryptos."
 "What is the most sustainable coin?"
-"Tell me about Bitcoin."
 "What is Ethereum?"
-"Tell me about Solana's price trend."
-"What's the market cap of Cardano?"
-"How much energy does Algorand use?"
-"What's the sustainability score of XRP?"